abdullahridwan/FindMyGeneric/README.md

 # FindMyGeneric
-Finds generic name for any brand name medication using openFDA API
+Finds generic name for any brand name medication using openFDA API.

 * This has been an idea of mine since freshmen year.
 * Many generic medications are far less than their brand name counter parts.